Department of Justice announces formal charges from U.S. Capitol Riot

 The ATF and FBI continue to urge the public to report suspected use of explosive devices, or violent, destructive acts associated with the recent unrest.
 Anyone with information can call 1-888-ATF-TIPS (1-888-283-8477), email ATFTips@atf.gov or submit information anonymously via ReportIt.com.

 The FBI is looking for individuals who may have incited or promoted violence of any kind.
-Anyone with digital material or tips can call 1-800-CALL-FBI (800-225-5324) or submit images or videos at fbi.gov/USCapitol.Hansley SOFEvans complaint affidavitJohnson SOF
+Anyone with digital material or tips can call 1-800-CALL-FBI (800-225-5324) or submit images or videos at by clicking here.